 Dr Lynsay A. Shepherd is a lecturer in Usable Security at Abertay University, Dundee, and works within the Division of Cyber Security, in the School of Design and Informatics.
-Lynsay studied at Abertay University, Dundee, and holds a PhD in Usable Security, an MSc in Internet Computing, and a BSc (Hons) in Computing.
-In addition to this, Lynsay is a member of the Security Research Group (SRG) within the school, and has joined the Human-Centred Security Research Group (http://www.hcisec.co.uk).
+Lynsay holds a PhD in Usable Security, an MSc in Internet Computing, and a BSc (Hons) in Computing.
+In addition to this, Lynsay is a member of the Security Research Group within the school, and is actively engaged in research with the Human-Centred Security Research Group.

-Current research interests include: usable security, human-computer interaction, the human factors of cyber security, security awareness, affective feedback, and open-source intelligence.
+Research interests: usable security; human-computer interaction; human factors of cyber security; eye tracking; security awareness; affective feedback; open-source intelligence.

 Lynsay supervises a variety of projects at both undergraduate and postgraduate levels.
-If you are interested in any of the aforementioned topics, please get in contact with her.
+If you are interested in pursing a PhD in any of the aforementioned topics, please get in contact with her.

 Lynsay's research website can be found at https://www.lynsayshepherd.co.uk/